-Editor's note: Join Dr. Kern, Dr. Barry Uretsky, and Dr. Sunil Rao as they discuss this article in a 30-minute Clinical Editor's Corner Live presentation on Thurs, January 28th at 12pm ET.
-(Register)
+Editor's note: Watch/listen (video included in article below) as Dr. Kern and Dr. Arnold H. Seto discuss this article in a 30-minute Clinical Editor's Corner Live presentation that took place on Thurs, January 28th at 1:30pm ET.

 Dr. Barry Uretsky of Little Rock, Arkansas, presented an issue with heparin: “One of my colleagues from Florida asked me if I’ve noticed a relatively ineffective heparin requiring over 10,000 units for an average case to get a therapeutic ACT [activated clotting time].
 He said it has happened so often that his hospital changed vendors.
 He says it has continued to a great extent.
 I told him it has not been an issue at our hospital in Arkansas.
 Have you heard anything about this anywhere in the U.S.?”

 In Long Beach, California, Arnold Seto and I have been seeing a requirement for higher doses of heparin requiring repetitive checking of the ACT.
 We are not sure if it was just a specific lot or a routine change of heparin potency.
 Our perception is that there is an increasing need for heparin dosing, which raises two questions: (1) is the heparin we use in 2020 the same potency as it was in 2019? and (2) what should be the right dose of heparin for percutaneous coronary intervention (PCI)?

 To get some input from across the country, I sent this question to our cath lab expert group.
 Before seeing their responses, let’s see where the issue began.